How long has it been since you replaced your bowstring and/or cables?

-This is true regardless of what type bow you are shooting be it modern or traditional.
+This is true regardless of the type bow you are shooting be it modern or traditional.

-Most bow manufacturers suggest that you do it once a year.
-That may seem too often to some archers but it is actually the best insurance you can buy against a ruined hunt or ruined bow caused from a string failure.
+Most bow manufacturers suggest that you replace a bow’s strings and cables once a year.
+To some archers, that may seem too often, but it is actually the best insurance you can buy against a ruined hunt or ruined bow caused from a string failure.
 I have many examples, some of which I will discuss later.

 The time period between the fall/winter hunting seasons and the spring hunting/3D shoots seasons is to me the optimum time to replace your strings and cables.
 It allows you the time to shoot in the set up and get it fine tuned and consistent before heading out hunting.

 My strings and cables look fine, why should I replace them?

 Modern string material for the most part is very different from older material used years ago.
 The older style material would show definite signs of breaking down, not so with most modern bow string material.
 You can have a bowstring now that looks very good but in reality is on the verge of a catastrophic failure.

 I once had a person bring me their son’s bow and they asked what I thought about the string and cables.
 I asked them how long it had been since they replaced them.
 They told me they had bought the bow used, had it for a few years and had never changed them in that time.